Bani Sakhr

-The Beni Sakhar confederacy is one of the largest and most influential tribal confederacies in The Kingdoms of Jordan and Saudi Arabia.
-Its founder, Sakher bin Tha'labah al Tayy, a great-grandson of Jalhamah, likely lived in the 3rd century, making the tribe around 18 centuries old.
-The Bani Sakher began migrating to The Levant from the Hejaz as early as the 16th century and their influence continued growing until they became the most powerful tribe in northwestern Arabia around the mid 18th century.
+The Bani Sakhr confederacy is one of the largest and most influential tribal confederacies in Jordan.
+The Bani Sakhr began migrating to the Levant from the Hejaz as early as the 16th century and their influence continued growing until they became the most powerful tribe in northwestern Arabia around the mid-18th century.

-The Beni Sakher is made out of many clans, both through ancestry and alliances.
-These clans are primarily separated into three groups: the Al-Twaqa, headed by the princely Al-Fayez family; the Al-Ka'abneh, headed by the Khreisha family; and Al-Khdeir.
-The Banu Sakhr tribe is an Arab Qahtaini tribe that still exists today.
-It descends from the Qahtaini Tayy tribe, descendants of Qahtan bin Hud.
-It is the largest tribe in Hail, Al-Jawf, and Tabuk.
+The Bani Sakhr is made up of many clans, both through ancestry and alliances.
+These clans are primarily separated into three groups: the Al-Twaqa, headed by the princely Al-Fayez family; the Al-Ka'abneh, headed by the Khreisha family; and the Al-Khdeir.